 If no proof of attendance at an academically related activity is received, 100% of your aid will be canceled.
 If proof of attendance at an academically related activity is received with a date prior to the 60% point of the term, an unofficial withdrawal date at 50% point of the term will be assumed for you.

-In addition to federal aid adjustments for unofficial withdrawals, 50% of State Need Grant and/or Educational Grants will be cancelled.
+In addition to federal aid adjustments for unofficial withdrawals, 50% of Washington College Grant and/or Educational Grants will be cancelled.